 The very next day though a group of us from Luton travelled up to Bedford town centre where a group of racist skinheads had been making a nuisance of themselves.
 As we gave out our leaflets in the name of 'People of Bedfordshire Against Racism' there was a a brief stand off with far right skins and anti-fascists squaring up to each other before the former moved off.
-Afterwards we went for a drink at a local gay pub, another first for me.
+Afterwards we went for a drink at a local gay pub, The Barley Mow, another first for me.

 |'People of Bedfordshire Against Racism - Day of Action, Sat 7th June... your support in the fight against racism is needed'|

 (reverse of Luton Anti Nazi League leaflet reproduced above)

 People of Bedford Against Racism - sometimes known as People of Bedfordshire Against Racism - was set up 'to fight all forms of racism and the growth of fascism in our town'.
 Founders included Balbir Dutt and Bedford Young Indians.
 Here's another leaflet of their's:

 Also from this period a Bedford Rock Against Racism leaflet (thanks to Glyn Harries for supplying this and the one above).